 Television credits include THE BIG NIGHT IN, dancing for Ray Columbus and Tina Cross and she was both a dancer and instructor on various episodes of GOOD MORNING.
 Rochelle also danced on a television special featuring John Paul Young who sung his hit song LOVE IS IN THE AIR.

 Rochelle was on the Choreography Team for the IRB SEVENS Opening and Closing Ceremonies for 10 years.
-More recently she has provided choreography for (and was also an extra in) Stage Right Films’ UPSTAGE and Circa Theatre’s season of DEAD TRAGIC.
+She has also provided choreography for Circa Theatre’s season of DEAD TRAGIC and Stage Right Films’ UPSTAGE which she was also an extra in.

 Jeff Hewitt - Sponsor